ec-jrc/cbm/docs/uc_calendar.md

 ## 2. Dependencies
-The *run_calendar_view.py* script depends on several standard python libraries that can be found in the *requirements.txt* file.
+The calendar view script depends on several standard python libraries that can be found in the *requirements.txt* file.
 The dependencies can be installed with:

   pip install -r requirements.txt